kirei/dnssec-alg-update/dnssec-alg-update.md

 The Domain Name System (DNS) Security Extensions (DNSSEC, defined by [@?RFC4033], [@?RFC4034], [@?RFC4035], [@?RFC4509], [@?RFC5155], and [@?RFC5702]) use digital signatures over DNS data to provide source authentication and integrity protection.
 DNSSEC uses IANA registries to list codes for digital signature algorithms and hash functions.

 This document updates a set of entries in the IANA registries titled "DNS Security (DNSSEC) Algorithm Numbers" and "Delegation Signer (DS) Resource Record (RR) Type Digest Algorithms".
-This document updates the following:

 ##  Reserved Words